ahmet/awesome-web3/README.md

 ### Rust

-- [Reth](https://github.com/paradigmxyz/reth) - Modular, contributor-friendly and blazing-fast implementation of the Ethereum protocol, in Rust
+- [Reth](https://github.com/paradigmxyz/reth) - Modular, contributor-friendly and blazing-fast implementation of the Ethereum protocol, in Rust.
 - [OpenEthereum](https://github.com/openethereum/openethereum) - The fast, light, and robust client for the Ethereum mainnet.

 ### Shell